Israel Investigates Leaks That Appear to Have Bolstered Netanyahu as Gaza Truce Talks Stalled

-An Israeli court on Sunday was considering whether to lift a gag order on a case surrounding suspected leaks of classified information from an associate of Prime Minister Benjamin Netanyahu.
-Critics say they were aimed at giving him political cover as Gaza cease-fire talks ground to a halt.
+TEL AVIV, Israel (AP) — An Israeli court on Sunday loosened a gag order on a case investigating leaks of classified information suspected to involve one of Prime Minister Benjamin Netanyahu’s media advisors.
+Critics say the leaks were aimed at giving Netanyahu political cover as Gaza cease-fire talks ground to a halt.

-Netanyahu has denied any wrongdoing and says no one from his office has been arrested or is under investigation.
-He has downplayed the affair and publicly called for the gag order to be lifted.
+Netanyahu has denied any wrongdoing, downplaying the affair and publicly calling for the gag order to be lifted.
+Netanyahu has said the person in question “never participated in security discussions, was not exposed to or received classified information, and did not take part in secret visits.”

-Israeli media reports say the case concerns the leak of classified information to two European media outlets by an adviser who may not have been formally employed and did not have security clearance, without naming the individual.
+On Sunday, an Israeli court allowed the publication of the name of the central suspect in the case, Eli Feldstein, whom Israeli media said was one of Netanyahu’s media advisors.
+Israeli media reports say the case concerns the leak of classified information to two European media outlets, allegedly by Feldstein, who may not have been formally employed and did not have security clearance.
+The media reported Feldstein joined Netanyahu as an advisor weeks after the Oct.
+7, 2023 attacks and previously worked as an advisor to far-right National Security Minister Itamar Ben-Gvir.

-Netanyahu said the person in question “never participated in security discussions, was not exposed to or received classified information, and did not take part in secret visits.”
+The court did not release the names of three other suspects who are also being investigated in connection with the leak.

 The leaked documents are said to have formed the basis of a widely discredited article in the London-based Jewish Chronicle — which was later withdrawn — suggesting Hamas planned to spirit hostages out of Gaza through Egypt, and an article in Germany's Bild newspaper that said Hamas was drawing out the talks as a form of psychological warfare on Israel.